vallisrisista/vallisrisista.github.io/about.md

 permalink: /about/
 ---

+# About Me

-I am wokring as a software engineer at Accenture.
+I am a software developer interested in **backend development, AI, Machine Learning, Generative AI, and embedded systems**.

-I try to share my learning thtough this blog.
+This website is where I publish my learning on various topics.

-You may find AI ML concepts, programming, projects, etc here.
+## Technical Interests

+- AI and Machine Learning
+- RAG and LLM applications
+- Java backend development
+- Spring Boot APIs
+- Python programming
+- Embedded systems
+- Middleware systems